-What if?
 What if I had super powers, could fly, and bullets would bounce off of me?
 What if I solved crimes that stumped the police?
 What if I had a lavish expense account, stayed at the top hotels, had a lot of hot sex, and a license to kill?
 What if I was on a spaceship full of people who traveled faster than light and every week I encountered a new civilization and boldly went where no one had gone before?

 What if zombies lived next door?
 What if I dated a vampire who was “safe?”
 What if my boyfriend changed into something unspeakable once a month (under the full moon)—might he say the same of me?